Cvar1984/sussyfinder/README.md

 Blacklist system exist also to speed up the scanning progress and make it easier to spot the malware.

 ## hash pr
-please provide the files if you want to make pr
+please provide the source files if you want to make pr to add your own hash data